Best II (Akina Nakamori album): Singles

 Al-Mauj is the twentieth single released on 27 January 1988.
 It's Nakamori's third single with the motive of the oriental sound, which is since Gypsy Queen and Sand Beige.
-The title comes from the Arabian language and it means love.
+The title comes from the Arabic language and it means "wave".
+The song was originally recorded by the original composer of the song, Takashi Satō as "Déraciné" (デラシネ, Derashine) on his 1987 album Mizu no Naka no Taiyō (水の中の太陽, lit.
+Sun in the Water).
+The title of the song has been changed and as well as lyrics content-from the men point of the view to the women.
 The single debuted at number 1 on Oricon Single Weekly Chart and became the 14th best sold single in 1988.
-In the Best Ten ranking, it debuted on number 1 and stayed at number 18 in the yearly chart.
+In The Best Ten ranking, it debuted on number 1 and stayed at number 18 in the yearly chart.

 Tattoo is the twenty-first single released on 18 May 1988.
 The music producer is Anri Sekine from the Eurox, who previously worked on the Nakamori's first self-produce album Fushigi.
 Nakamori herself wanted to avoid a mini skirt and doesn't like them to wear, however she stated that it suits the atmosphere of this song.
 In the media it was used as a commercial song to the Orient Watch.
 The single debuted at number 1 on Oricon Single Weekly Chart and became the 13th best sold single in 1988.
-In the Best Ten ranking, it debuted on number 1 and stayed at number 9 in the yearly chart.
+In The Best Ten ranking, it debuted on number 1 and stayed at number 9 in the yearly chart.

 It has received three music awards: Pops Megalopolis Award and Pops Grand Prix Award in the 7th Megapolis Music Festival, Yomiuri TV Grand Prize in the 21st National Cable Broadcasting Award and Gold Award in the 30th 30th Japan Record Awards.

-"Missed The Shock" is the twenty-second single released on 1 November 1988.
+I Missed The Shock is the twenty-second single released on 1 November 1988.
 The writer Qumico Fucci worked with Nakamori in the studio album Femme Fatale.
 Originally, I Missed the Shock was originally to be released B-side song of the early promoted single, Bilitis.
 The single debuted at number 3 on Oricon Single Weekly Chart and became the 57th best sold single in 1988 and the 53rd best sold single in 1989.
-In the Best Ten ranking, it debuted on number 3 and stayed at number 39 in the yearly chart.
+In The Best Ten ranking, it debuted on number 3 and stayed at number 39 in the yearly chart.